2025 New York Mets season

 The 2025 New York Mets season was the 64th season of the New York Mets in Major League Baseball, their 17th at Citi Field, their fifth under majority owner Steve Cohen, and their second under manager Carlos Mendoza.

 On July 19, the Mets retired the number 5 worn by former captain David Wright and inducted him into the Mets Hall of Fame during a pre-game ceremony before a 5–2 loss to the Cincinnati Reds at Citi Field.
 Wright became the 10th individual to have his number retired by the Mets, and only the second, along with Tom Seaver, to be inducted into the team's Hall of Fame on the same day.

 Although the Mets opened the season with a 45–24 record through June 12, the best record in MLB at the time and the second-most wins through the first 70 games in franchise history (behind only the 1986 team that won 49 of its first 70 games and went on to win the World Series), and attaining a 96.2% odds to make the playoffs, the team collapsed down the stretch.
 They finished 38–55 the rest of the way and endured three separate losing streaks of seven or more games.
-They became only the third team in the Wild Card era to start 45–24 or better and still miss the postseason, joining the 2002 Red Sox and 2003 Mariners.
-During the collapse, the team also suffered their most lopsided series defeat in franchise history, getting outscored 30–4 from June 27-29 by the Pittsburgh Pirates.
+They became only the third team in the Wild Card era to start 45–24 or better and still miss the postseason, joining the 2002 Red Sox and 2003 Seattle Mariners.
+The team also suffered their most lopsided series defeat in franchise history, getting outscored 30–4 from June 27–29 by the Pittsburgh Pirates.

 The Mets were the only team in the 2025 season to go winless when trailing after the eighth inning, going 0–70.
 In addition, the Mets went through a 60-game stretch where David Peterson was the only starter to last six innings, a dubious distinction going back to 1901.
 On September 17, Dom Hamel became the 46th pitcher used by the Mets in 2025, setting a new MLB record for the most pitchers used by a single team in one season, surpassing the previous record held by the 2024 Miami Marlins.
 The record was later tied by the 2025 Atlanta Braves on September 28.
 The Mets also blew 4+ run leads for three consecutive games for the first time in franchise history.